Contra the classic game made famous by the nes and arcades. In contra you play soldiers and you have to shoot the aliens and crazy soldiers.

 A.D.
 263: Reports are coming in that a meteor has crashed into the ocean just off the coast of New Zealand.

+Two Years Later: The Red Falcon has begun it's destruction of the human race.
 Does this sound familiar with you?
 Well I bet that any video game fanatic and child of the 80s will fondly remember.
 The game...Contra...the mission to save planet earth.

 The History of Contra: The Irresistible Force